Facebook Statistics: A View From the Top of the Online Heap

 The FTC (2009 – 2014)

 A 2009 change in Facebook’s terms of service caused another outcry from Facebook users.
 The issue?
 Facebook published new privacy settings that said users couldn’t delete their data upon leaving the platform.
-The company revised these changes over several months, and made an array of user information public by default.
+The company revised these changes over several months and made an array of user information public by default.
 Statistics of Facebook showed slower growth as users lost trust in the platform.

-Facebook business statistics continued to show steady growth in advertising revenue until 2013, when the company discovered a bug that exposed private user data – include the phone numbers and email addresses of more than 6 million users.
+Facebook business statistics continued to show steady growth in advertising revenue until 2013, when the company discovered a bug that exposed private user data – including the phone numbers and email addresses of more than 6 million users.
 The company fixed the bug and notified regulators.

 The Cambridge Analytica Scandal (2018)